Whats New at AWMA 2023

-The numerous Blue Bird boxes along the main roadway, Canada Wayand Barn trail are being maintained and attracting several nesting birds.
+The sixty three Blue Bird boxes along the main roadway, Canada Wayand Barn trail have been repaired and cleaned in preparation for another season of nesting of blue birds, tree swallows and Carolina wrens.
 Refurbishing of older bluebird boxes and relocation to poles is on going.

 Year-Round Bird Feeding

-Several bird feedersinstalled in front of Viewing Stand #3 providing niger, black oil sunflower, millet, mixed grainand suet to assist the residential and migratory species and to improve birding opportunities for our patrons.
+Several bird feedersinstalled in front of Viewing Stand #3 provide Niger, black oil sunflower, millet, mixed grain and suet to assist the residential and migratory species and to improve birding opportunities for our patrons.

 Three hunting blinds and parking lots were prepared for the autumn waterfowl hunting season as usual.
-An early harvest of the soyabean fields followed by the planting of winter wheat provided an excellent hunting field this past autumn.
+The corn crop was harvested by mid November providing ample opportunity for waterfowl hunting.
 The hunting blinds were well used with new hunters making use of the opportunity.
 Please note that small game, deer and turkey hunting are not permitted at AWMA nor is any target or practice shooting.

 Tall Grass Prairie Maintenance